Takumi-Ito-1234/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 Let's look at histogram with missing data imputed.
+Daily median and mean are now 11,015 and 10,821.

 ```r